Protein phosphorylation: Sites

 Since phosphorylation of any site on a given protein can change the function or localization of that protein, understanding the "state" of a cell requires knowing the phosphorylation state of its proteins.
-For example, if amino acid Serine-473 ("S473") in the protein AKT is phosphorylated, AKT is, in general, functionally active as a kinase.
-If not, it is an inactive kinase.
+For example, generally, if amino acid Serine-473 in the protein AKT is phosphorylated, AKT is functionally active as a kinase, and if it is not phosphorylated, AKT is an inactive kinase.

 Phosphorylation sites are crucial for proteins and their transportation and functions.
 They are the covalent modification of proteins through reversible phosphorylation.
 This enables proteins to stay inbound within a cell since the negative phosphorylated site disallows their permeability through the cellular membrane.
 Protein dephosphorylation allows the cell to replenish phosphates through release of pyrophosphates which saves ATP use in the cell.
 An example of phosphorylating enzyme is found in E. coli bacteria.
 It possesses alkaline phosphatase in its periplasmic region of its membrane.
 The outermost membrane is permeable to phosphorylated molecules however the inner cytoplasmic membrane is impermeable due to large negative charges.
 In this way, the E. coli bacteria stores proteins and pyrophosphates in its periplasmic membrane until either are needed within the cell.

 Recent advancement in phosphoproteomic identification has resulted in the discoveries of countless phosphorylation sites in proteins.
 This required an integrative medium for accessible data in which known phosphorylation sites of proteins are organized.
 A curated database of dbPAF was created, containing known phosphorylation sites in H. sapiens, M. musculus, R. norvegicus, D. melanogaster, C. elegans, S. pombe and S. cerevisiae.
 The database currently holds 294,370 non-redundant phosphorylation sites of 40,432 proteins.
-Other tools of phosphorylation prediction in proteins include NetPhos for eukaryotes, NetPhosBac for bacteria and ViralPhos for viruses.
+Other tools of phosphorylation prediction in proteins include NetPhos for eukaryotes, NetPhosBac for bacteria, and ViralPhos for viruses.

-Serine/Threonine
+Serine and threonine

 There are a large variety of serine residues, and the phosphorylation of each residue can lead to different metabolic consequences.